London Buses route 24: History

 Upon being re-tendered, in November 2002 the route passed to Metroline's Holloway garage, and in 2006 was the first London bus route to be operated by Alexander Dennis Enviro400s.
 Upon re-tendering, on 10 November 2007 it passed to London General's Stockwell garage.
 Alexander Dennis Enviro400H hybrids were introduced to the route in early 2009.

-On 11 February 2008, a bus on diversion had its roof removed after the driver drove into the side rather than under the middle of an arch bridge.
+On 11 February 2008, a bus on diversion had its roof ripped off after the driver drove into the side rather than under the middle of an arch bridge.
 Transport for London said the diversion was safe if drivers followed instructions, and had been operating successfully for over 24 hours.
-This came three months after another 24 lost its roof in the same place while out of service.
+This came three months after another route 24 bus lost its roof at the same place while out of service.

 A night element to the route was introduced on 27 November 1999, in the form of route N24, to replace part of the withdrawn route N2 between Hampstead Heath and Pimlico.
 The N prefix was dropped during April 2004, thus making it a 24-hour route.

 In February 2010 it was reported that a Muslim bus driver, new to the country, pulled his 24 bus over near Gospel Oak, locked the passengers in and prayed to Mecca.
 The Sun newspaper had to pay out £30,000 after allegedly misrepresenting the incidents, stating that the driver was a fanatic who had forced passengers off the bus.

 Metroline was awarded the contract for route 24 which started on 10 November 2012.

 New Routemasters were introduced on 22 June 2013.
 The rear platform remained open until customer assistants were removed in 2016.

 Abellio London was awarded the contract for route 24 when it was re-tendered effective 9 November 2019 from its Battersea garage.

 In March 2022, the route was digitally recreated and released as an addon for the bus driving simulating game, OMSI 2.

 On 4 September 2025, seventeen people were injured, with fifteen requiring hospital treatment, after a route 24 bus mounted the pavement near Victoria station in central London.